 Activision Blizzard (ATVI) Receives a Buy from Raymond James

-Currently, the analyst consensus on Activision Blizzard is a Strong Buy with an average price target of $113.67, a 10.8% upside from current levels.
-In a report issued on February 5, Jefferies also assigned a Buy rating to the stock with a $110.00 price target.
+Activision Blizzard has an analyst consensus of Strong Buy, with a price target consensus of $113.30, representing a 10.1% upside.
+In a report issued on February 8, Stifel Nicolaus also maintained a Buy rating on the stock with a $118.00 price target.

 See today’s analyst top recommended stocks >>